AllmightySlumber/PlanarIA/README.md

 They put an earthworm called "Planaire" in french (sorry i didn't find a translation for it) in a dish with a solution made of water and a liquid form molecule among 4 molecules.
 They put a squared paper under the dish.
 Then they start a timer and write down how much square the worm have crossed (to measure its movement).
 They do so for each molecule 3 times or so.

-And for our part, we try to train classifier models to recognize the molecules given the behavior.
-All the process is in the LocomotionPlanaire.ipynb
+And for our part, we tried to train classifier models to recognize the molecules given the behavior.
+All the process is in the LocomotionPlanaire.ipynb.
+Find more about our work in the python file.